Can I cash in my pension early?

 The income you receive after cashing in a pension will depend on several factors including whether the money has come from a personal pension scheme or an occupational pension scheme.
 To an extent, you have much more choice about how the income will be paid from a private pension compared with an occupational scheme.
 You have the option of cashing in a pension without the need to take immediate income.

-Cashing in your Pension Early – Frequently Asked Questions
+Can I cash in your Pension Early – FAQ’s

 Can I still work after cashing in my pension?